-The data presented here is the result of the successful Spring 2017 run period.
+The data presented here is the result of the successful Spring 2017 Low Intensity run period.
 The Spring 2017 run period spanned from January 23rd to March 13th and accumulated roughly 50 billion physics events.
 The maximum electron beam energy used was 12 GeV, and the accelerator ran at 250 MHz while in low intensity (beam every 4 ns), and later ran at 500 MHz while in high intensity (beam every 2 ns).
 Upon entering Hall D, the electron beam was incident upon a radiator.
 During this run period, both amorphous and diamond radiators were used to produce either incoherent or coherent polarized bremsstrahlung radiation.
-The diamond radiator was experimentally set up to produce linear photon polarization at four different angles relative to the lab floor - 0°(parallel with floor), 45°, 90°(perpendicular with floor), and 135°.
+The diamond radiator was experimentally set up to produce linear photon polarization at four different angles; 0° , 45° , 90° , and 135° .
 These directions were chosen in order to provide the detector with a uniform sampling of linear polarization in the transverse direction to the incident beam.
 In order to yield roughly the same amount of statistics for an amorphous radiator run as compared to a diamond radiator run, a beam current of 150 nA was incident upon the amorphous radiator, while a beam current of 100 nA was incident upon the diamond radiator.
 Farther downstream, a 5mm collimator hole was used for all radiator configurations.
 Lastly, the collimated photon beam was incident upon a stationary liquid hydrogen target.
-This resulted in one petabyte of files and $16 pb^{-1}$ of integrated luminosity.
+This resulted in one petabyte of files and $16pb^{-1}$ of integrated luminosity.